Our Moth Traps

 As a result, a low-cost DIY alternative represents a practical solution to this limitation.
 Here, we present two versions of a DIY UV light trap designed for moth sampling.
 Both designs are inexpensive, easy to assemble, and suitable for use in citizen science and small-scale ecological studies.

 This moth trap is designed using scientifically validated concepts developed by Dutch Butterfly Conservation and UK Centre for Ecology and Hydrology.
 It is a low-cost (under £70) and portable DIY moth trap powered by a standard power bank.
-The design consists of two main components, most of which can be purchased from online marketplaces or local hardware stores (with the exception of the 3D-printed parts):
+The design consists of two main components, most parts of which can be purchased from online marketplaces or local hardware stores (with the exception of the 3D-printed parts):

-- A storage compartment for captured moths and other nocturnal insects.
+• A storage compartment for captured moths and other nocturnal insects.

 We used 27-litre bucket (1) for this design.
 However, any 25–30-litre bucket can be used for this purpose.
 Keep in mind that lightweight buckets may need to be secured to the ground or weighted down to prevent tipping.

-- Energy-efficient UV LED lighting to attract moths (4).
+• Energy-efficient UV LED lighting to attract moths (4).

-You can use a waterproof UV LED strip (0.5-2 m length) which is readily available on Ebay, Amazon or Aliexpress.
+You can use a waterproof UV LED strip (0.5-2 m length, 395-405 nm peak) which is readily available on Ebay, Amazon or Aliexpress.
 For more information about different light sources and how they affect the efficiency of moth trapping, please see our Moth Trapping and Catching articles.
-The UV LED strip is wrapped around a 35 cm PVC tube (41 cm diameter), which is mounted to a 3D-printed 3-arm clamp bracket (see image below).
-Note: A non-waterproof LED strip can be used protected with an electro-preservative coating.
-This is preferable to waterproof encapsulation, as default waterproof layers can absorb part of the UV radiation emitted by the LEDs.
+The UV LED strip is wrapped around a 35 cm PVC tube (41 cm diameter), which is mounted to a 3D-printed 3-arm bracket (see image below).

 Three clear acrylic plates (30 cm long and 10 cm wide), cut from A4 acrylic sheets using a specialized cutting knife, are attached to this bracket.
 These plates help intercept approaching moths and guide them toward the funnel.